Bullying In Schools: What Parents And Schools Need To Know

 - Encourage peer involvement in prevention strategies.

 So, do schools do enough to prevent bullying?
-Preventing bullying and learning how to deal with bullies in schools is a crucial task, but manually sorting through every chat and email can be a daunting task for schools.
+Preventing bullying and learning how to deal with bullies in schools is a crucial task, but manually sorting through every chat and email can be a daunting and overwhelming task for schools.
 That’s why we launched Bark for Schools, our community giveback program.
 Bark for Schools provides free monitoring of student accounts to help schools identify problems before they happen and reduce the dangers posed by school bullying, online predators, and more.
 Schools and parents receive timely alerts if something concerning happens so they can make sure everything’s okay and intervene, if necessary.

 Bark is a comprehensive online safety solution that empowers families to monitor content, manage screen time, and filter websites to help protect their kids online.
 Our mission is to give parents and guardians the tools they need to raise kids in the digital age.